Paul-Akin/-1d-transient-heat-solver/README.md

 # Multilayer Transient Heat Conduction Solver

-A Python application for 1-D transient heat conduction analysis through multilayer walls, with an interactive GUI for configuring material stacks, load parameters, and real-time visualization of results.
+A Python application for 1-D transient heat conduction analysis through multilayer walls, with an interactive GUI for configuring material stacks, load parameters, and visualization of results.

 ---